Whether you’re installing a new air conditioner or wanting to maximize your current one, having it level is key.

 • More expensive energy bills due to less efficient cooling.

-If your air conditioner isn’t level, it may vibrate excessively.
-This can create annoying noises when running and even require air conditioning repair.
+If your air conditioner isn’t level, it may vibrate more than normal.
+This can create obnoxious noises when on and even require air conditioning repair.

 • Loosen refrigerant lines and create a costly refrigerant leak.